-The whole world might seem like it’s coming to an end yet you still have bills, which include but are certainly not limited to, your student loans.
+The whole world might seem like it’s coming to an end, yet you still have bills, which include – but are certainly not limited to – your student loans.

-If we can offer you any advice right now during these trying times where there is not necessarily an end in sight, it’s to pause your panic to start to make a plan that fits your life and needs.
+If we can offer you any advice right now during these trying times where there is not necessarily an end in sight, it’s to pause your panic and start to make a plan that fits your life and needs.

 So if you’re feeling yourself in a similar panic, here’s how you can make a plan to avoid defaulting on your loans during the Coronavirus outbreak.

 How to adjust your federal student loan repayment plans during the Coronavirus outbreak

 One of the worst ripple effects the Coronavirus has caused is a series of layoffs due to the inability to open storefronts, as well as the tightening of budgets because of the economy drop.